RIKEN-RCCS/fugaku-s3-service-guide/en/_sources/index.rst.txt

 This AWS S3 service on Fugaku allows users to import/export files in Fugaku's filesystem.
 An S3 server will be started as a user's process when configured buckets are accessed.
-It is user's responsibility to setup buckets as well as to keep the secret keys secure.
+It is user's responsibility to setup buckets and contents as well as to keep the secret keys secure.

 This user guide describes simple usage of the S3 service on Fugaku.
 For questions, asking in *Zendesk Community* is a quicker way to